Zakariya-1221/Project/README.md

 Developed an application allowing users to track expenses and income efficiently.
 Utilized MongoDB and Node.js to manage financial data and perform queries for generating analytics.
-Implemented a secure backend server with API endpoints and access control to the frontend.
+Implemented a secure backend server with API endpoints and access control.
 Designed interactive features using React and JavaScript to perform real-time calculations and display financial insights.

+Ticketeller | React, Node, Express, TypeScript, PostgreSQL, Vercel

+Developed a ticket-selling application facilitating the purchase of bundles for multiple stadiums.
+Implemented a one-to-many relational database for efficient ticket management.
+Designed a RESTful API with CRUD operations for user shopping lists.
+Implemented a secure user authentication and registration system for customers.

+Glossary Web | Java, HTML

+Designed a website that takes in a text file and displays their terms and definitions in alphabetical order.
+Used data structures such as Stacks, Queues, Maps, and Sets to sort and organize files.
+Utilized HTML to create formatted pages and links.

 Natural Number Calculator | Java, HTML